Dynamic Longest Common Substring in Polylogarithmic Time: Fully Dynamic LCS

-Conceptually, we maintain a point structure for every pair of heavy paths from $\T_{P}$ and $\T_{Q}$.
-However, the total number of points stored in all structures at any moment is only $\cO(m\log^{2}m)$ and the empty structures are not actually created.
+Conceptually, we maintain a point structure for every pair of heavy paths from $\T_{P}$ and~$\T_{Q}$.
+However, the total number of points stored in all point structures at any moment is only $\cO(m\log^{2}m)$ and the empty structures are not actually created.
 Consider heavy paths $p$ of $\T_{1}$ and $q$ of $\T_{2}$.
 Let $\ell$ be a label such that there are leaves $u$ in the subtree of $r(p)$ in $\T_{1}$ and $v$ in the subtree of $r(q)$ in $\T_{2}$ with the same color and both labeled by $\ell$.
 Then, the point structure should contain a point $(x,y)$ with this color, where $x$ and $y$ are the string-depths of the nodes of $p$ and $q$ containing $u$ and $v$ in their light subtrees, respectively.
 It can be verified that then the answer extracted from the point structure is equal to the sought result, assuming that the corresponding pair of nodes belongs to $p$ and $q$, respectively.
 It remains to explain how to maintain this invariant when both trees undergo modifications.

 Splitting an edge does not require any changes to the point structures.
-Each label appears only once in $\T_{1}$ and $\T_{2}$, and hence by Proposition~\ref{prop:pathlog} contributes to only $\cO(\log^{2}m)$ point structures.
-Furthermore, by navigating the heavy path decompositions we can access these structures efficiently.
-This allows us to implement each deletion in $\cO(\log^4 m)$ amortized time, employing~\cref{lem:ptstructure}.
+Each label appears only once in $\T_{1}$ and $\T_{2}$, and hence by Proposition~\ref{prop:pathlog} contributes to only $\cO(\log^{2}n)$ point structures.
+Furthermore, by navigating the heavy path decompositions we can access these point structures efficiently.
+This allows us to implement each deletion in $\cO(\log^4 n)$ amortized time, employing~\cref{lem:ptstructure}.
 To implement the insertions, we need to additionally explain what to do after rebuilding a subtree of $u$.
 In this case, we first remove all points corresponding to leaves in the subtree of $u$, then rebuild the subtree, and then proceed to insert points to existing and potentially new point structures.
-This can be amortized by the same standard potential argument if we add another factor of $\cO(\log^{2} n)$ in the analysis to account for the fact that we add a point in $\cO(\log^{2} n)$ point structures for each leaf in the subtree of $u$.
-Thus, insertions require $\cO(\log^5 n)$ amortized time as well.
+As each insertion affects $\cO(\log n)$ heavy paths, it affects $\cO(\log n)$ rebuilding instances.
+By the same standard potential argument as above, each insertion costs $\cO(\log^4 n)$ amortized time per such instance: we add a point, in $\cO(\log^{2} n)$ time, in $\cO(\log^{2} n)$ point structures.
+Hence insertions require $\cO(\log^5 n)$ amortized time.